kahlil/grunt-guides/scripts/01-getting-started.md

 ```
 into the command line.

 Once the install is done go ahead and download the  sample project zip folder via the link underneath this video.
 Unzip it and copy the contents to your project folder.
-It contains a folder called "js" which contains a file called "main.js" with custom code and a "libs" folder that contains some libraries.
+It contains a folder called "js" which contains a file called "main.js" with custom code and a "libs" folder that contains some JavaScript libraries.

 It is our goal to concatenate all our files together to one file.
 Libraries first, then the "main.js".